Updated: Sept. 22, 2019

 - Business expenses – Add up all your costs for phone, Internet and website hosting, advertising, business cards, trade association fees, subscriptions, supplies, etc.

-After all these cost you have to add in your capital expenditures like a forge and tools and on top of all that you have to factor in taxes.
+After all these costs you have to add in your capital expenditures like a forge and tools and on top of all that you have to factor in taxes.
 Sales tax or goods and services tax (if your region charges it), income tax and whatever other kind of tax big government is going to think up next.

 Working as a self-employed farrier is a business.
 Self-employment of any kind is not to be taken lightly because you have no steady income, but you have steady expenses that need to be paid month after month.
 So as you can see from all these considerations, you really have to think things through before you go ahead and shoe!